Truro: History

 Later in the century, Falmouth gained its own charter, giving rights to its harbour and starting a long rivalry with Truro.
 The dispute was settled in 1709 with control of the River Fal divided between them.
 The arms of Truro city are "Gules the base wavy of six Argent and Azure, thereon an ancient ship of three masts under sail, on each topmast a banner of St George, on the waves in base two fishes of the second."

 Truro prospered in the 18th and 19th centuries through improved mining methods and higher prices for tin, and its consequent attraction to wealthy mine-owners.
 Elegant Georgian and Victorian townhouses of the period can be seen today in Lemon Street, named after the mining magnate and local Member of Parliament Sir William Lemon.
 Truro became the centre for county society, even dubbed "the London of Cornwall".

 Through those prosperous times Truro remained a social centre.
 Among the many notables were Richard Lander, the first European explorer to reach the mouth of the River Niger in Africa and was awarded the first gold medal of the Royal Geographical Society, and Henry Martyn, who read mathematics at Cambridge, was ordained and became a missionary, translating the New Testament into Urdu and Persian.
 Others include Humphry Davy, educated in Truro and the inventor of the miner's safety lamp, and Samuel Foote, an actor and playwright from Boscawen Street.

 Truro's importance increased later in the 19th century with an iron-smelting works, potteries, and tanneries.
 From the 1860s, the Great Western Railway provided a direct link to London Paddington.
 The Bishopric of Truro Act 1876 gave the town a bishop and later a cathedral.
 In 1877 it gained city status.
 The New Bridge Street drill hall was completed in the late 19th century.

+Truro was connected to the electric telegraph network in 1863 when the Electric and International Telegraph Company opened stations at Truro, Redruth, Penzance, Camborne, Liskard and St Austell.